arturzxc/myapex/README.md

 Simple C++ cheats for Apex Legends (Linux Steam version).

 ### Sense
-All enemies will be highlighted with Bloodhound Scan.
+Invisible enemies will be highlighted with Bloodhound Scan.
-If aiming down sights and the enemy is further than 50 meters then they will be highlighted using the Caustic Vision and not visible through walls in order to prevent shooting at walls.
+Visible enemies will be highlighted using Caustic Vision.

 ### NoRecoil
 Adjustable reduction in vertical and horizontal weapon recoil.
-You can hold left shift to temporarily disable.

 ### Aimbot
 An adjustable aimbot intended for CQC combat.
 Works of enemy posistion rather than bones.
 Only works horizontally.
-You can hold left shift to temporarily disable.

 ## Requirements
 1. Linux OS with X11